BSoooD/Ping-The-Route/README.md

 **Dependencies:**
 pyyaml, ping3

 **Warning!
 The built executables can trigger AV heuristics and generic detections, because they're packed with PyInstaller.
-They're NOT malicious, this is a false positive.
-If you don't trust the executables - use the source code, it's right here.**
+They're NOT malicious, this is a false positive.**

 **Usage for ping_the_route_cli:**